-To conserve natural and manmade resources + + + This Policy is not over and above the Core Strategy and an overall positive impact towards the SEA baseline data.
-N/A Overall commentary and any cumulative effects - s not over and a tive impact towa Strategy and is in accordance with aseline data. policy LD4 and will
+To conserve natural and manmade + + + This Policy is not over and above the Core Strategy and an N/A resources overall positive impact towards the SEA baseline data.
+Overall commentary and any cumulative effects s not over and a tive impact towa Strategy and is in accordance with aseline data. policy LD4 and will